geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Step 5: query layer on timestamp:
 `````````````````````````````````

-In order to display a snapshot of the map at a specific time instant you have to pass in the request an addtional time parameter with a specific notation
+In order to display a snapshot of the map at a specific time instant you have to pass in the request an additional time parameter with a specific notation
 **&time=** < **pattern** > where you pass a value that corresponds to them in the filestore.
 The only thing is the pattern of the time value is slightly different.

 For example if an user wants to obtain the snow coverage images from the months **Oct,Nov,Dec 2009** I pass in each request **&time=2009-10-01**, **&time=2009-11-01** and **&time=2009-12-01**.
 You can recognize in the three images how the snow coverage changes.
 Here the color blue means a lot of snow.